grifocx/travgeledstates/README.md

 - Track progress over time

 ### Sharing
-- Generate a sharable link to show others your traveled states
+- Generate a shareable link with database-stored map images
-- View others' visited states through their shared links
+- View and download others' visited states through their shared links
+- Open shared maps in new tabs with dedicated URLs

 ## Usage